javiersalcedopuyo/icaro/README.md

 ![Icaro's logo](logo.png)

-Minimal testing framework for C++, designed as a companion for the build system [Dedalo](https://github.com/javiersalcedopuyo/dedalo).
+Minimal testing framework for C++ >= 20, designed as a companion for the build system [Dedalo](https://github.com/javiersalcedopuyo/dedalo).

 ---